 - Go with a 15-year fixed mortgage if possible.
 It will cost you more per month than a 30-year, interest-only or adjustable loan, but you will pay off the debt much sooner and save big money in the long run that you can invest toward other goals.

 - Consider an adjustable-rate mortgage (ARM) with a low initial interest rate and monthly payment if you are sure you will only be in your home for less than five years.
-You can save significant money that can (and should) go towards other goals.
+You can save significant money that can (and should) go toward other goals.
 If there is a chance you might stay in your home longer, an ARM can be too risky.
-Check out this calculator to help decide if an ARM makes sense for you.

 - Do the math to see if refinancing makes sense.
 You might be able to lower your interest rate and monthly payment, but it also means extending the length of your loan and paying thousands of dollars in closing costs in many cases.
 However, if you plan to stay in your home longer than it takes to break even on a refinance, it can be worth it.